 Normally a minimum 2.2 Honours degree (or equivalent) in a relevant discipline.
 Relevant clinical or professional experience may be taken into consideration as evidence of equivalency.

 Months of entry

-The global burden of disease and challenges of safe and accessible health services means that more than ever practitioners and researchers need skills for developing, testing, evaluating and implementing evidence-based health care in highly complex situations.
-This programme provides practitioners with the skills and knowledge to tackle these challenges.
+The global burden of disease and challenges of safe and accessible health services means that more than ever practitioners and researchers need skills for developing, testing, evaluating and implementing evidence-based healthcare in highly complex situations.

 Information for international students

 If you are an international student, please visit our international equivalency pages to enable you to see if your existing academic qualifications meet our entry requirements.

 Overall score 6.5.
 No less than 6.0 in any section.TOEFL IBT*

 Overall score 90 with minimum scores of 21 for writing, 21 for listening, 22 for reading and 23 for speaking.Pearson Test of English (Academic)

 58 with no less than 55 in all communicative skills.